tcvrick/automatic-tron-tournament/README.md

 # Automated TRON Tournament

 This project contains a framework for running an automatic TRON tournament (alongside an implementation of the game itself).
-Participants can enter an agent into the tournament by providing code which comforms to a re
+Participants can enter an agent into the tournament by providing code which conforms to a simple interface to the game.

+When the tournament is run, the participants are randomly (and repeatedly) played against each other.
+After each game, the MMR ([TrueSkill](https://trueskill.org/)) for each participant is updated and stored in a [TinyDB](https://tinydb.readthedocs.io/en/stable/intro.html) database.

 ## Setup